stereotype441/language/resources/type-system/inference.md

     representing `i`. _Execution soundness follows trivially._

-  - If `i` cannot be represented _precisely_ by an instance of `double`, then there is a compile-time error.
-TODO(paulberry): does the analyzer actually implement this behavior?
+  - If `i` cannot be represented _precisely_ by an instance of `double`, then there is a compile-time error. _Note: the CFE doesn't currently implement this rule faithfully; see https://github.com/dart-lang/sdk/issues/55736._

 - Otherwise, if `l` is a hexadecimal integer literal, 2<sup>63</sup> ≤ `i` <
   2<sup>64</sup>, and the `int` class is represented as signed 64-bit two's